nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 }
 ```

-An example of how the appointments are stored:
+An example of how the appointments are stored in the `appointmentbook.json` file:

 ```json
 {